-Summary: The present paper envisages to look at how Small and Medium -sized Enterprises from Romania use a number of human resource practices.
-It has as main objective to analyze the evolution of the human resource management strategies used by Romanian SMEs over a few years period, namely 2004-2011.
-This dynamic perspective will envisage aspects such as the evolution of the average number of employees in SMEs, the employees' training activities and the evolution of the average wage in SMEs.
-The paper aims to identify changes in the HRM strategies used by SMEs given the shift from a good economic climate to a period of economic crisis.
-The paper will advance in the final section proposals for the improvement of the SMEs human resource management strategies, so that to better cope in economic crisis and post economic crisis periods.
+Summary: This paper looks at how Small- and Medium-sized Enterprises from Romania use different human resource practices.
+Its main objective is to analyze the dynamics of the human resource management strategies used by Romanian SMEs in the period 2004-2011.
+This perspective will envisage aspects such as the evolution of the average number of employees in SMEs, the employees' training activities, the skills and competences required from employees in SMEs and the evolution of the average wage in SMEs.
+The paper envisages to identify changes in the HRM strategies used by SMEs in the context of the shift from a good economic climate to a economic crisis period.
+Finally, the paper will advance proposals for the improvement of the SMEs human resource management strategies in Romania.

-Keywords: human resource management, small and medium size enterprises, Romania
+Key words: human resource management, Small and Medium Sized Enterprises, Romania

-1. HUMAN RESOURCE MANAGEMENT IN SMEs - SOME CONCEPTUAL CONSIDERATIONS
+1. HUMAN RESOURCE MANAGEMENT FOR SMEs IN THE LITERATURE

-Statistics in almost all the countries show that Small and Medium Enterprises (SMEs) are absolutely predominant in the economy, representing more than 99% of all the companies, having substantial influence on generating the gross domestic product and the supply of jobs (Savlovschi and Robu, 2011).
+Small and Medium Enterprises (SMEs) are absolutely predominant in most economies, representing more than 99% of all the companies, as statistics in almost all the countries show, and also have substantial influence on generating the gross domestic product and the supply of jobs (Savlovschi and Robu, 2011).

-Since most researchers agree that SMEs are an important part of the modern economy it is natural to focus on people which are an SME's most important asset.
-More specifically it is important to focus on the managing of the people, which academically speaking is usually referred to as human resource management (HRM).
+Since most researchers agree that SMEs are an important part of the modern economy, it is natural to focus on people which are an SME's most important asset.
+More specifically, it is important to focus on the managing of the people, which academically speaking is usually referred to as human resource management (HRM).
 HRM deals with the attraction, selection, training, assessment, and rewarding of employees (Marlow, 2006).
-HRM became popular in the late 1970s as a managerial approach aimed to ensure that employee efforts were focused to achieve organizational performance and to increase competitiveness in growing volatile markets.
+HRM became popular in the late 1970s as a managerial approach aimed to ensure employee efforts were strategically focused on achieving organisational performance and competitiveness in increasingly volatile markets.

 HRM in SMEs is a field that has relatively recently started to be explored and the literature shows that research is still ongoing.
 The corpus of literature is not mature and contributions are still fragmented.
+Firms, attempting to find evidence of HRM in small firms will not be particularly productive.
+According to Heneman et al. (2000, p.20) "the literature appears to be rich in prescriptions, limited in sound descriptive surveys and sparse in analytical research".
 One of the possible reasons explaining the fragmentation of literature is because HRM in small companies is considered to be an emergent process.
-Also the HRM process in SMEs is perceived as being reactive as opposed to a planned process (Duberley and Walley, 1995) which is usually encountered in large companies.
+In addition, the HRM process in SMEs is perceived as being reactive as opposed to a planned process (Duberley and Walley, 1995) which is usually encountered in large companies.
+Cassell et al. (2002, p.
+689) also consider that "the approach that SMEs take to HRM is fairly piecemeal and reactive, rather than proactive, holistic or systemic".

-There are three main trends than can be distinguished by reviewing the literature of HRM in SMEs:
+There are three main trends than can be distinguished by reviewing the literature of HRM in SMEs as presented in Nicolescu et al. (2012):

-1. Traditional knowledge on HRM topics that applies to large companies - such as recruiting, performance assessment, compensation - that might not always apply to small and emergent companies, considering there is a far greater degree of informality in SMEs than in larger workplaces (Brand and Bax, 2002; Cardon and Stevens, 2004; Harney and Dundon, 2006)
+1. Traditional knowledge on HRM topics that applies to large companies - such as recruiting, performance assessment, compensation - might not always apply to small and emergent companies considering there is a far greater degree of informality in SMEs than in larger workplaces (Brand and Bax, 2002; Cardon and Stevens, 2004; Harney and